 As a follow up to the baby shower post, I thought I’d talk a little bit about what I’ve learned over the years about floral arrangement.
 I am definitely an amateur when it comes to this, but I do know a few tips that will help your flowers last a little longer…and hopefully look nice too.

 Before you start anything fill your vase (or jar) with water.
 Add a teaspoon of sugar to nourish the plants, and one teaspoon of vinegar to kill off the bacteria.
 The two things that will kill your flowers the fastest are bacteria and air bubbles so this is very important – I’ll get into bubbles more later.
 Add more sugar and vinegar if you are using a vessel larger than the one I have pictured.
 I’ve also read that you can use crushed asprin, sprite, pennies, or bleach to help your flowers last longer, but the sugar and vinegar combo has always been my favorite.
+You can also buy a powdered plant preservative that works great too!

 Next remove any leaves that will sit below the water line in your vase.
 Leaves submerged under water tend to rot – adding to the bacteria problem.